GOP hardliners revolt and derail McCarthy’s agenda in retaliation over speaker’s debt limit deal | KRDO

 “Today we took down the rule because we’re frustrated at the way this place is operating,” Rep. Matt Gaetz, a Florida Republican, told reporters on the steps of the Capitol.
 “We took a stand in January to end the era of the imperial speakership.
 We’re concerned that the fundamental commitments that allowed Kevin McCarthy to assume the speakership have been violated as a consequence of the debt limit deal, and, you know, the answer for us is to reassert House conservatives as the appropriate coalition partner for our leadership, instead of them making common cause with Democrats.”

-The procedural vote failed on a 206-220, effectively sinking legislation to ban the prohibition of gas stoves and to impose new congressional oversight on federal rules.
-A procedural vote – known as a House rule, which sets parameters for floor debate – typically passes with the support of the majority party.
+The procedural vote failed 206-220, an embarrassing and rare floor defeat for leadership that effectively sank legislation to ban the prohibition of gas stoves and to impose new congressional oversight on federal rules.
+A procedural vote – known as a House rule, which sets parameters for floor debate – typically pass with the support of the majority party.
 The last time a rule failed in the chamber was in 2002.

+Republican leadership was not given a heads-up about the floor revolt, according to GOP sources.
+Leaders scrambled to resolve the issue on the floor and were seen in animated conversations with the holdouts for nearly an hour.
+But the vote ultimately failed and leadership was forced to recess the House chamber, leaving the GOP’s legislative agenda in limbo.

 It was unclear how long the conservatives planned to mount the protest or what their next steps were.
 They said they wanted McCarthy to ensure that the next round of funding bills rolls back domestic funding to 2022 spending levels, a position resisted by Democrats and some in their own party.
 And some of the Republican critics said they were angry that the leadership seemed to scuttle legislation by Rep. Andrew Clyde, believing it was retaliation for the Georgia Republican’s opposition to the debt ceiling deal, though the leadership denied that charge.